SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 so that both sides of the addition are of the same type.
 Without this conversion in place, the addition would not be allowed.

+Floating-point to integer conversion must also be made explicit.
-The reverse is also true for floating-point to integer conversion, in that an integer type can be initialized with a ``Double`` or ``Float`` value:
+An integer type can be initialized with a ``Double`` or ``Float`` value:

 .. testcode:: typeConversion